 - Able and comfortable working heights/elevations

 - Ability to lift and carry up to 50 lbs

 TPAC is an Equal Employment Opportunity employer.
 All aspects of the employment process will be merit-based and applied without discrimination on the basis of race, color, religion, sexual orientation, gender identity, marital status, age, disability, national or ethnic origin, military service status, citizenship, or other protected characteristic.

 Full Benefits Package offered, Health & Welfare, paid time off, 401K

 How to Apply

-Please visit our website and apply through our career portal
+Visit our website and apply through our career portal:

 - Type: Full-Time